Bromo and Juliet

-Bromo and Juliet is a 1926 American silent comedy film starring Charley Chase with an appearance by Oliver Hardy.
-A print of the film survives in the film archive at the Library of Congress.
+Bromo and Juliet is a 1926 American silent comedy film directed by Leo McCarey starring Charley Chase with an appearance by Oliver Hardy.

 Plot

 A group of people debate what type of show to put on in their theatre.
 Charley suggests a horse show.
 His prospective father-in-law suggests a dance show with girls.
 However Charley's fiancée Madge is already rehearsing Romeo and Juliet.
 This seems to involve her being manhandled in the next room.
 Charley goes through and punches a man throttling her.
 She explains it is her stage manager.

 She agrees to marry him as long as he plays Romeo in the play.
 He looks shocked.
 He refuses but next we see him dressed as Romeo.
 He is advised that his legs look too thin and he pads them with bathroom sponges to look more muscular.
 He dons an overcoat to head to the theatre.

 Meanwhile Madge's father is rehearsing Richard III and is a bit drunk: a horsh, a horsh … Charley collects him and they head outside to catch a cab.
 The cab driver refuses to go anywhere until the father pays him $40 already owed.
 The father writes a cheque but it just says Merry Christmas and a Happy New Year and is signed W. Shakespeare.
 Charley apologises whilst the father goes into a barber for a shave.
 The drunken father leaves the barber and smashes the showroom window of a bathroom shop to start to shave.
 A crowd gathers: he is having a bath in the shop window.
 They get him out but the cabbie still wants $40.
 Charley decides to sell the father's case of whiskey (which was already in the cab).
 He has to hide it (as prohibition is still in force).
 When he tries to sell it a man draws a pistol and forces the bootlegger to "drink his own poison".